EnsemblGSOC/srijan-gsoc-2019/README.md

 ## Specifications of the parent directory
 Contains two folders namely: <br/>
-1. Ensembl_analysis - Where scripts for making analysis and data collected from Ensembl can be found.
+1. Ensembl-analysis - Where scripts for making analysis and data collected from Ensembl can be found.
-2. RefSeq_analysis - Where scripts for making analysis and data collected from RefSeq can be found.
+2. RefSeq-analysis - Where scripts for making analysis and data collected from RefSeq can be found.

 ## Dependencies
 ### Python